w1nterb1rd/Ayushi_Portfolio/README.md

  * Candy Production -  Time series analysis and forecasting

  # [Project: Heart Disease Prediction](https://github.com/w1nterb1rd/Heart-Disease-Prediction)
- The data was taken from Kaggle.
+<p align=justify>The data was taken from Kaggle.
 Based on age, gender and symptoms of a person, the model predicts if that person is likely to have a heart attack or not.
 Since the dependent variable is categorical in nature, logistic regression model has been used.
 In this project, I have done step by step cleaning of data, treatment of outliers, dividing the data into test and train, modelling and accuracy check.
-Depending on the correlation between the independent variables, three models have been compared.
+Depending on the correlation between the independent variables, three models have been compared.</p>

  # [Python assignments](https://github.com/w1nterb1rd/Python-Assignments)
  This section consists of assignments about using Python for data science.
 This includes:-